andreikop/enki/scheme.md

 By default, Enki indents Scheme files according to the  http://community.schemewiki.org/?scheme-style.
 If you want to disable smart indentation, edit the ''SchemeIndentHelper'' option in your ${HOME}/.enki/enki.json

 ### Make Enki Scheme mode better
-hlamer: I created this mode for my SICP exercises (When I'm writing this post, I've almost finished the 3rd chapter).
+andreikop: I created this mode for my SICP exercises (When I'm writing this post, I've almost finished the 3rd chapter).
 I'm not an experienced schemer, nor an emacs guru. **If you know how to enhance the mode, tell me!**